Bukit Tambun

-Bukit Tambun is a town, a suburb of Simpang Ampat in Penang, Malaysia.
+Bukit Tambun is a suburb of Seberang Perai in the Malaysian state of Penang.

-Transport
+Geography

+Demographics

+As of 2020, Mukim 14, the subdivision that contains Bukit Tambun, was home to a population of 22,990.
+Ethnic Chinese comprised more than half of the population, followed by Malays and Indians at 22% each.

+Transportation

 Bukit Tambun has North-South Expressway (PLUS) exits.
 It also can be accessed by Sultan Abdul Halim Bridge.